How to Use Home Equity to Your Advantage

 The interest on mortgage loans may be deductible from your annual tax returns (as long as you itemize them).
 Interest on credit card debts, car loans, and other types of high-interest debt products is not deductible.

-3. Invest your home equity
+3. Investing your home equity

 Investing in stocks, bonds, real estate, and other assets can be another smart way to use your home equity.